-Dealing With Culture Shock As an International Student
+Dealing With Culture Shock As an International Student in the UK

 All students starting university can sometimes feel like they’ve entered a completely new and unfamiliar environment, but this can be even more pronounced for international students.
 Although a new environment sounds exciting (and it is!), you might feel confused and disorientated at times.